cbcrg/tcoffee/docs/tcoffee_installation.rst

   2. Double-click on the DMG file to open it

-  3. Double-click on the installer icon (within the mounted image) to start the installation
+  3. Double-click on the installer icon to start the installation

   4. Follow the wizard instructions and complete the installation